 Ioannis Potamousis, described by the Pasatiempo as “New Colossus of the Keys”, is internationally acclaimed as a charismatic and passionate performer.
 He is known for his captivating artistry and introspective, poetic expression.

 “…Ioannis Potamousis impressed the audience with his powerful and charming performance as well as his ability to create a dialogue with the orchestra,” wrote the Kölner Stadt-Anzeiger of his performance of Beethoven’s Fifth Piano Concerto.

-The program features two milestones of the piano repertoire from the impressionism and post-romantic musical era: Debussy’s 12 Preludes and Rachmaninoff’s Second Piano Sonata.
-Debussy’s 12 Preludes explore the 88 piano keys in sophisticated ways that involve dense and unique harmonies, arpeggios, pedaling and exquisite figuration.
-The Second Piano Sonata by Rachmaninoff shows the composer’s ingenuity to combine pianistic power and musical mastery as convincingly as his piano concertos.
-These two contrasting compositions offer to the audience a musical journey from the colors and symbolism of the French Impressionism to the lavish passionate melodies and bell chimes of the Russian post-romantic period.
+The program features two milestones of the piano repertoire from the impressionism and romantic musical era: Debussy’s 12 preludes and Liszt’s Après une lecture du Dante.
+In the preludes Debussy’s explores the 88 piano keys in sophisticated ways that involve dense and unique harmonies, arpeggios, pedaling and exquisite figuration.
+The “Dante Sonata” by Liszt shows the composer’s ingenuity to combine pianistic power and programmatic music.
+Here, Liszt depicts Dante Alighieri’s imaginative vision of Inferno, Purgatorio and Paradiso.
+These two contrasting compositions offer to the audience a musical journey from the colors and symbolism of the French Impressionism o the lavish passionate melodies of the romantic period.

 “Great brilliance…unique atmosphere” said the Cincinnati Post.

 Gulf News wrote: “…It was worth just to listen to Potamousis play Liszt’s Spanish Rhapsody.
 As we watched the pianist lose himself, we too became mesmerized by the music which took our breath away….”, “…anyone should watch Potamousis in action-he is thunderous one moment, comedic the next, then delicate as air.”